 The government girls school in Tripunithura, now Cochin, allowed students to take menstrual leave during their annual examinations and take the exam later.

 According to the book Kerala in the 19th Century by P Bhaskaranunni, 300 days of attendance was necessary for students to appear for the annual examinations.
-But P Bhaskaranunni, who was headmaster of the school at the time, noticed that girls were being absent due to issues related to menstruation.
+But the headmaster of the school at the time, noticed that girls were being absent due to issues related to menstruation.
 The book states:

 "Tests were conducted regularly and it was necessary for students to appear for the tests.
 But, it had become an issue in Tripunithura girls school where students and women teachers would not come during the time of menstruation."

-Not wanting a normal biological process to hinder their education, Bhaskaranunni approached higher officials and put forth a proposition that would allow girls and female teachers to take period leave during annual exams.
+Not wanting a normal biological process to hinder their education, the headmaster approached higher officials and put forth a proposition that would allow girls and female teachers to take period leave during annual exams.

 Thankfully, the higher officials agreed to it and a new policy was introduced.
 The Education Director at that point of time issued an order stating that the students who were unable to write annual exams owing to menstruation, should be allowed to write it on another occasion.

-If it wasn't for Bhaskaranunni, this school would have seen a number of dropouts owing to not being able to write exams because of a simple biological process.
+If it wasn't for this one man, the school would have seen a number of dropouts owing to not being able to write exams because of a simple biological process.

 Whether it is employing transgenders at the Kochi metro or granting period leaves, Kerala has, time and again, paved way for a progressive India.